-See write(2) for more information.
+See write(2) for function syntax, parameters, and errors.

 4.3.6.3 Using the send, sendto, recv and recvfrom System Calls

 The send, sendto, recv, and recvfrom system calls are similar to the read and write system calls, sharing the first three parameters with them; however, additional flags are required.
 The flags, defined in the <sys/socket.h> header file, can be defined as a nonzero value if the application program requires one or more of the following: